Whole Roasted Cauliflower, aka the BEST cauliflower ever. Smothered with a creamy Dijon sauce, you’re never going to look at cauliflower the same.

-- Start this when cauliflower is almost done cooking; it doesn’t take long to make!
+- When cauliflower is almost finished baking, make the sauce.
 In a small saucepan over medium heat, whisk together cream, Dijon mustard, flour, chives, and salt.
 Heat, stirring constantly, until thickened, about 5 minutes.
 Remove from heat and whisk in butter until melted.

-- Pour sauce over the entire cauliflower, or over slices, immediately prior to serving.
+- Immediately prior to serving, pour sauce over the entire cauliflower, or carefully slice the cauliflower and pour the sauce over each slice.
 Garnish with additional chives, if desired.

 Disclosure: I have been compensated by Milk Means More for my time to develop this whole roasted cauliflower recipe and write this post.
 All opinions are as always, my own.
 Find out more about why Milk Means More on Twitter, Facebook, YouTube, Instagram and Pinterest.